EthanRosenthal/spacecutter/README.md

 # medallion

 `medallion` is a library for implementing ordinal regression models in PyTorch.
 The library consists of models and loss functions.
-It is recommended to use the [skorch](http://skorch.readthedocs.io/) to wrap the models to make them compatible with scikit-learn.
+It is recommended to use [skorch](http://skorch.readthedocs.io/) to wrap the models to make them compatible with scikit-learn.

 ## Installation